Monel: Monel K-500

 Monel K-500 combines the excellent corrosion resistance characteristic of Monel alloy 400 with the added advantages of greater strength and hardness.
-The increased properties are obtained by adding aluminum and titanium to the nickel-copper base, and by heating under controlled conditions so that submicroscopic particles of Ni3 (Ti, Al) are precipitated throughout the matrix.
+The increased properties are obtained by adding aluminum and titanium to the nickel–copper base, and by heating under controlled conditions so that submicroscopic particles of Ni3 (Ti, Al) are precipitated throughout the matrix.

 The corrosion resistance of Monel alloy K-500 is substantially equivalent to that of alloy 400 except that, when in the age-hardened condition, alloy K-500 has a greater tendency toward stress-corrosion cracking in some environments.
 Monel alloy K-500 has been found to be resistant to a sour-gas environment.
 The combination of very low corrosion rates in high-velocity sea water and high strength make alloy K-500 particularly suitable for shafts of centrifugal pumps in marine service.
 In stagnant or slow-moving sea water, fouling may occur followed by pitting, but this pitting slows down after a fairly rapid initial attack.

 Typical applications for alloy K-500 are pump shafts and impellers, doctor blades and scrapers, and oil-well drill collars, instruments, and electronic components.
+It is also used in components for power plants, such as steam-turbine blades, heat exchangers, and condenser tubes.
+In the marine industry, it is utilized in components for marine hardware, propeller shafts, pump shafts and seawater valves exposed to harsh marine environments.

 Monel 502

-Monel 502 is a nickel-copper alloy and its UNS no is N05502.
+Monel 502 is a nickel–copper alloy and its UNS no is N05502.
 This grade also has good creep and oxidation resistance.
-Monel 502 can be formed in different shapes.
-Monel 502 can be machined similar to austenitic stainless steels.
+Monel 502 can be formed in different shapes, and can be machined similar to austenitic stainless steels.